Stop Doing these Small Room Design Mistakes

 When designing a small room, aside from the visual appeal of your space, you also need to prioritise the ease of movement.
 If your furniture and decorations are too close or too far from each other, chances are you will sacrifice a space intended for traffic flow.

 When placing your furniture in the bedroom, especially the major ones like the bed frame and wardrobe, be sure that you have enough space to move and access your items.
-Your furniture shall not block the door, window, and walkways.
-If you see an awkward furniture arrangement in your room, try rearranging your furniture and focus on creating enough space for ease of movement.
+Your furniture shall not block the door, window, or walkways.
+If you see an awkward furniture arrangement in your room, try rearranging your furniture and focusing on creating enough space for ease of movement.

-Even when dealing with small spaces, your comfort shall still be your number one priority.
-When planning your design, focus on the furniture basics that can make your home stay more comfortable and efficient.
+Even when dealing with small spaces, your comfort should still be your number one priority.
+When planning your design, focus on the furniture basics that can make your home more comfortable and efficient.
 You can bring in some accent items afterwards.
-Adding small details like cushions, pillows, and your choice of blanket significantly affect your comfort.
+Small details such as cushions, pillows, and blankets have a big impact on your comfort.
 On the other hand, too much decoration can take a toll on your space.
 Always aim for balance and focus on what is important.

 It can be daunting to design a small room, but if done right, you will surely get a cosy and intimate space that you can proudly call your home.
 Ready to design your space?
-Check out our extensive collection of high-quality furniture and home appliances to spruce up your living space.
+Check out our extensive collection of high-quality furniture and home appliances to level up your home interior design in Singapore.